OpenCilk/www.opencilk.org/src/contribute.md

   order: 7
 ---
 {% alert "note", "Part of Fastcode" %}
-The OpenCilk team is part of Fastcode, an open-source community dedicated to advancing software performance engineering -- making software run fast or otherwise consume few resources such as time, storage, and energy.
-[Join us](/community/join-us).
+The OpenCilk team is part of [Fastcode](https://fastcode.org), an open-source community dedicated to advancing software performance engineering -- making software run fast or otherwise consume few resources such as time, storage, and energy.
+[Join us](https://fastcode.org/get-involved/)!
 {% endalert %}

 The OpenCilk project welcomes your expertise and enthusiasm.
 A few specific opportunities are listed below.
 If you see anything interesting, or have ideas that we haven't thought of, please [contact us](/contribute/contact/).